hfazal/Sinister-Rally-Racing/README.md

 Map/Package Assets: https://www.dropbox.com/sh/p8lcb3a98g1fswc/mpvQZegzDu

-02/27/2014 - hfazal
+02/28/2014 - hfazal
 Updated a ton of stuff on the map.
-Stuff left:
+Very little stuff left:
-- Palm Tree Mesh for Islands
-- Ramp
-- Ice Bridge
-- Rotating Tunnel
 - Bleechers with Crowd (Moved to the inner side of track instead of outside)
 - General Polish
+- Walls along the side of the map

 Map is due March 14th